podio/podio-dotnet/debug/index.md

 }
 {% endhighlight %}

-If you get unexpected results but you are not seeing exceptions, you can to see the data that's being sent between your script and the Podio API using HTTP debugging proxy server application [Fiddler](http://www.telerik.com/fiddler).
+If you get unexpected results, but you are not seeing exceptions, you can see the data that's being sent between your script and the Podio API using HTTP debugging proxy server application [Fiddler](http://www.telerik.com/fiddler).
 Route the traffic through Fiddler proxy by setting `Proxy` property of Podio class from the constroctor:

 {% highlight csharp startinline %}